At Stir Tea it is our great pleasure to help you choose a tea – perhaps a new tea for yourself or maybe a gift for someone else.

 - White Tea Leaf – go to White Tea

-2. Pure leaf or flavoured - what to choose?
+2. Pure leaf (unflavoured) or flavoured - what to choose?

-Think about the individual – are you (or the person you are buying for) a purist that enjoys the complexity and layers offered by pure leaf?
+Think about the individual – are you (or the person you are buying for) a purist that enjoys the complexity and layers offered by pure leaf, with no added flavours.

 If yes, avoid any flavoured or scented blends, instead focus on the incredible aromatics skilfully crafted into the natural leaf.
-Here are some pure leaf flavour profiles you can consider:
+Here are some pure leaf flavour profiles to consider:

 - Smokiness, camp fire style - then Lapsang Souchong is perfect